dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

 {% endprettify %}

-The `fit` attribute instructs the main area to take up the full width and height of its parent and `layout horizontal center-center` centers that content horizontally and vertically using flexbox.
+The `fit` attribute instructs the main area to take up the full width and height of its parent.
+The `layout horizontal center-center` attributes center that content horizontally and vertically using flexbox.

-## Creating "views"
+## Creating views

 Multiple views (or pages) can be created with `<core-pages>` or `<core-animated-pages>`.
 Both elements are useful for displaying